-• Output Field [Field] Outputs the field with all inputs merged geologic\surfmap geologic\surfmap provides a mechanism to drape lines onto Geologic surfaces.
-It compares to surfmap, but lines are not subsetted to match the size of the cells of the surface on which the lines are draped.
+geologic\surfmap provides a mechanism to drape lines onto Geologic surfaces.
+It compares to project onto surface, but lines are not subsetted to match the size of the cells of the surface on which the lines are draped.
 In other words, only the endpoints of each line segment are draped.